Skip to main content

 Max10 machines

-Machines above the included amount, and all non-default branch reserves, consume compute units.
+Machines above the included amount, and all non-default branch reserves, cost 3 CU per week each (prorated).

 Warm starts are best-effort.
-Even with reserves configured, the pool can be empty or unhealthy.
-In that case, Whim creates a new container and startup may be slower.
+Even with reserves configured, the pool can be empty.
+Whim falls back to creating a new container if needed.

 For repo-managed workflows, branch tracking controls which branches get dedicated images and warm reserves.

-• Non-default branches — Must be explicitly tracked from Settings > Images.
-Reserve machines for non-default branches consume CU.
+• Non-default branches — must be explicitly tracked from Settings > Images.
+Reserve machines consume CU.

-• Fallback behavior — If a tracked branch doesn’t have a ready image yet (build still in progress), tasks may launch with a similar available image or the default Whim runtime.
+• Fallback — if a tracked branch’s image isn’t ready yet, tasks may launch with a similar image or the default runtime.

-• Stale cleanup — Branches with no task activity for 14 days are automatically untracked to free up reserve capacity.
+• Stale cleanup — branches with no task activity for 14 days are automatically untracked.

 Mixing workflows

-Manual images and repo-managed images can coexist in the same workspace.
-However, behavior is easier to reason about if you standardize on one workflow.
+Manual and repo-managed images can coexist, but behavior is easier to reason about if you standardize on one.